Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 -

-Within 30 days — inspection required first
+Within 30 days — safety inspections eliminated Jan 2025

 What Relocators Say

-Relocated from Chicago · Software Engineer
+Relocated from California · Petroleum Engineer

 Frequently Asked Questions About Moving to Houston